 Talk to your healthcare provider for more advice on routines you can implement to ensure healthy weight loss.

-It is a known fact that women who breastfeed actually lose weight much quicker, this is because the lactation process burns a lot of calories.
-This should be kept in mind when making a weight loss diet while breastfeeding.
+It is a known fact that women who breastfeed actually lose weight much quicker.
+This is because the lactation process burns a lot of calories.
+This should be kept in mind when making a weight loss diet while breastfeeding and additional calories should be taken for providing appropriate breast milk supply.

-Women who breastfeed are recommended to consume at least 500 calories more than other women due to the energy required to breastfeed.
-It is best to approach any diet while breastfeeding with some level of leniency as the amount of energy spent during a feeding session depends on how much you baby consumes during the session.
-Eat during regular intervals and try to modify your diet based on your energy levels.
+As mentioned earlier, women who breastfeed are recommended to consume at least 500 calories more than other women due to the energy required to breastfeed.
+It is best to approach any diet while breastfeeding with some level of leniency as the amount of energy spent during a feeding session depends on how much your baby consumes during the session.
+Eat during regular intervals, and try to modify your diet based on your energy levels.

-Talk to your doctors and trainers about any concerns you may have regarding the routine or diet you are following as well as for more information regarding other factors that slow down weight loss post pregnancy.
+Talk to your doctors and trainers about any concerns you may have regarding the routine or diet you are following.
+Consulting them for more information regarding other factors that slow down weight loss after pregnancy is also can be beneficial.

 Post-pregnancy Weight Loss Diet Plan

-Remember to talk to specialists regarding your diet after delivery to lose weight.
-Have regular checkups with doctors for both your baby and yourself.
-Here is a post-pregnancy weight loss diet plan that you can use as a guideline after consulting your doctor or nutritionist:
+Post-pregnancy weight loss needs more thought than one might think.
+If you have been thinking about losing weight after delivery, remember to talk to specialists regarding your diet and health.
+Also, get regular checkups for your baby and yourself.
+Here is a post-pregnancy weight loss diet plan that you may use as a starting point, but only after consulting your doctor or nutritionist:

 |Early morning||1 cup low- fat or skim milk/ fresh apple juice without added sugar||1 glass of fresh carrot juice with lemon and a little honey/ 1 cup skim milk||1 cup skim milk/ 1 glass fresh, unsweetened orange juice||1 glass of dry fruits smoothie made with skim milk||1 glass of banana-strawberry smoothie made with low-fat milk||Fresh watermelon or musk melon juice/ 1 cup of skim milk||Fresh lime juice/ 1 glass almond smoothie made with skim milk|